sebastien-plutniak/archeoviz/paper.md

 Since the 1960s, numerous attempts at building up standards and repositories were made in archaeology.
 All projects tended to collect as much data as possible and several independent databases existed with the same themes.
 The pitfalls of this centralised approach were addressed in the early 2000s with the development of the semantic web, ontologies, and linked open data technologies.

 `archeoViz` is designed along this the same line.
 Rather than collecting all data in the same place as in the centralised approach, `archeoViz` users create a particular instance of `archeoViz` for each dataset to visualise and communicate.
 These instances can be deployed on the server of their choice ((e.g., [shinyapps.io](https://www.shinyapps.io), [huma-num](https://huma-num.fr), or any other institutional or personal server).
-Nevertheless, `archeoViz` can be used in four ways, from purely local (on the user’s machine), to purely remote, including or not data publication on third-party repositories \autoref{fig:workflow}.
+Nevertheless, `archeoViz` can be used in four ways, from purely local (on the user’s machine), to purely remote, assuming or not data publication on third-party repositories \autoref{fig:workflow}.

 ![**The four ways to use `archeoViz`**: local (green solid line), remote and dynamic (dashed line), remote and static with data publication on a third party service (black solid line), remote and static without data publication (blue solid line). \label{fig:workflow}](joss-figures/workflow-en.png)